gunthercox/ocr-service/docs/architecture.rst

 --------------

 - If the `image` field is missing, a 400 error is returned with a descriptive message.
+- If the requested engine is not available in the deployed image variant, a 400 error is returned indicating available engines.
 - If the `engine` parameter is invalid, a 400 error is returned listing supported engines.
 - If the file size exceeds 10MB, a 413 error is returned.
 - If Content-Type is not multipart/form-data, a 400 error is returned.